 Military Police Officers receive combatives training but this seems to be standard for all soldiers which means Military Cops are dealing with other soldiers who know the same tactics and counters as they do.
-Think about playing checkers with someone who knows how to take away your opportunity to use that corner so that you can't beat them in two spots.
-You never win the game.

 Law Enforcement Canines

 Unfortunately, a lot of police canines units are considered non-essential by their agency and are not always supplied with the equipment they need.
 Approximately 90% off all K-9 units rely on donations to purchase necessary equipment, toys and essentials.
 Canines are called upon to apprehend the most violent criminals in the most dangerous situations, but they are not always afforded the same protection as human Officers.
 This results in many of our four legged heroes engaging these dangerous conditions with no body protection.
 We recognize this deficiency and work with Law Enforcement agencies to determine the need for canine ballistic/knife protection vests.
 We work with a reputable company that provides custom made vests at a discount of $1,800 each so we rely heavily on sponsors to help with these purchases.

 Much like human Police Officers, K-9 Officers are also sometimes injured in the line of duty while apprehending suspects.
 The HSDF has partnered with Tanners Endless Love and Concord Pet to send care packages to injured police canines throughout the country.

 The HSDF is Veteran run by volunteers ensuring that 100% donations received go towards the mission.
 You will be able to see how your contribution is helping.
 You may see your local First Responder or Canine equipped with it or use it save a life.